hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 // ...
 ```

-The adapter will throw an error explaining that there is currently no mapping in place for a DynamoDB table resource:
+The adapter will throw an error explaining that there is currently no mapping in place for a DynamoDB table resource.

 ```
 Error: Unsupported resource Type AWS::DynamoDB::Table.
 There is no custom mapping registered for AWS::DynamoDB::Table and the AWS CloudControl API does not seem to support it yet.
 If you think this is an error or you need support for this resource, file an issue at: https://github.com/hashicorp/cdktf-aws-cdk/issues/new?title=Unsupported%20Resource%20Type%20%60AWS::DynamoDB::Table%60 and mention the AWS CDK constructs you want to use